kleinfreund/kleinfreund.de/en/_posts/2015-02-24-spring-is-coming.md

 Until now there were a couple of pages which basically were the same with the only difference being language-specific strings.
 That was me being lazy, not creating a layout and the needed strings in the locales.yml for that purpose.
 I cought up on this.

 In addition, I wrote an article about moving the website of my parents from Wordpress to Jekyll.
 However, it eventually got lost after the partition with Windows on it died.
-Right now I work on the remaining 50 GB which have Ubuntu on it.
+Right now I work on the remaining 50 GB which has Ubuntu on it.